amankdhillon/cse15l-lab-reports/lab4.md

 To commit and push the resulting change to my GitHub accounts I used the steps:

-`git add ListExamples.java` `git commit -m "fixed the bug in the file"` `git push origin`
+`git add ListExamples.java` `git commit -m "fixed the bug in file"` `git push origin`

 These steps:

 `git add ListExamples.java`: Stages the changes/modifications I made in the `ListExamples.java` file and prepares them to be included in the next `commit` command.

-`git commit -m "fixed the bug in the file"`: Commits the staged changes with the given message, documenting the changes made.
+`git commit -m "fixed the bug in file"`: Commits the staged changes with the given message, documenting the changes made.

 `git push origin`: Pushes the committed changes to the remote repository's branch, which is `main` in this case and is the branch the I am currently working on.